easebuzz/paywitheasebuzz-php-lib/README.md

                 $result = $easebuzzObj->easebuzzResponse( $_POST );
             ```

-    7. # If the server is not supporting to the header():-
+    7. # If the server is not supporting the header():-

         *Note:- Please follow the below steps.*
         1. Go to the path easebuzz-lib/payment.php